Critically slow operator dynamics in constrained many-body systems

 where we introduced a 'single-shot' OTOC $C^{}_{ZX}(x,t;\bs{n})$ for a single initial state $\ket{\bs{n}}$ and a single circuit realization.
 This quantity is efficiently evaluated numerically and amounts to the local charge difference at site $x$ between two initial states $\ket{\bs{n}}$, $\hat{X}_0^\dagger\ket{\bs{n}}$ that are evolved in parallel up to time $t$ via the same circuit realization.
 The remaining sum over initial states $\ket{\bs{n}}$ in \eq{eq:4} can be sampled stochastically.
 We emphasize that the OTOC $C^{(n)}_{ZX}(x,t)$ for automaton time evolutions has been shown to reproduce the expected features of more general random unitary circuit structures~\cite{gopalakrishnan2018_operator,Iaconis19,chen2020_slow,liu2021_butterfly}.

-Let us now first focus on the qualitative dynamics of the OTOC, \eq{eq:3}, at long times and consider different limiting cases: Deep in the ergodic phase at half-filling $n=1$, \figc{fig:1}{b} shows the common light-cone structure, with a ballistically propagating OTOC front.
-A more detailed numerical analysis of the OTOC shape also confirms the presence of algebraic tails $\sim (v_Bt - x)^{-1/4}$ behind the front due to the presence of slow, hydrodynamic transport (see supplemental material~\cite{suppmat}, Sec.
+Let us first focus on the qualitative dynamics of the OTOC, \eq{eq:3}, at long times for different limiting cases: Deep in the ergodic phase at half-filling $n=1$, \figc{fig:1}{b} shows the common light-cone structure, with a ballistically propagating OTOC front.
+A detailed numerical analysis of the full OTOC shape also confirms a diffusive broadening $\sim \sqrt{t}$ of the front, as well as the presence of algebraic tails $\sim (v_B t - x)^{-1/4}$ behind the front due to slow hydrodynamic transport (see supplemental material~\cite{suppmat}, Sec.
 A).
-Deep in the localized regime $n>n_c$, we instead find the OTOC to freeze in time with an exponential envelope in space, see \figc{fig:1}{d} and~\cite{suppmat}, Sec.
-A. This is in agreement with a recent numerical study in a strongly fragmented Heisenberg ladder~\cite{hahn2021_information}.
+Deep in the localized regime $n>n_c$, we instead find the OTOC freezes in time with an exponential envelope in space, see \figc{fig:1}{d} and~\cite{suppmat}, Sec.
+A. This agrees with a recent numerical study in a strongly fragmented Heisenberg ladder~\cite{hahn2021_information}.